-Pregnancy can cause side effects including morning sickness (especially early in the pregnancy), heartburn, constipation, hemorrhoids, backache and fatigue.
-Please know you’re not alone, and talk to your doctor or one of our nurses about how to alleviate any discomfort.
+Pregnancy can cause side effects including morning sickness (especially early in the pregnancy), heartburn, constipation, hemorrhoids, backache, and fatigue.
+Please know you’re not alone.
+Talk to your doctor or one of our nurses about how to alleviate any discomfort.

 When It’s Time to Deliver Your Baby